bensaini7/Company-App/README.md

 # Company-App

 This application provides APIs to access and modify a Company record and its related attributes.
-Besides Spring's MVC for managing API requests and Hibernate to manage data access functionalities.
-It uses AOP for logging which reduces the lines of code and delivers cleaner more readable code and logs.
+Besides Spring's MVC for managing API requests and Hibernate to manage data access functionalities, it uses AOP for logging which reduces the lines of code and delivers cleaner more readable code and logs.

 It also has a HTML and AngularJS based front-end client which allows one to see a list of companies and edit and update any specific company.
 Application has been deployed on using Heroku's free account and the **front-end client can be accessed** via this **[link](https://sleepy-chamber-33264.herokuapp.com/companyapp/)**.